 The Spinal Cord and Peripheral Nerves

-There are 31 pairs of spinal nerves that exit the spinal cord through openings between the vertebrae.
-The point at which the nerve exits the spinal cord is called the nerve root, and where it branches out into many smaller nerves that control different parts of the body.
+Thirty-one pairs of spinal nerves exit the spinal cord through openings between the vertebrae.
+The point at which a nerve exits the spinal cord is called a nerve root.
+The nerve root then branches out into many smaller peripheral nerves that control different parts of the body.

 - Motor nerves lead to the muscles and stimulate movement.
 They are made up of nerve fibers called motor fibers.